Blast furnace: Medieval Europe

-The simplest forge, known as the Corsican, was used prior to the advent of Christianity.
-Examples of improved bloomeries are the Stuckofen, sometimes called wolf-furnace, which remained until the beginning of the 19th century.
+Examples of improved bloomeries are the Stuckofen, sometimes called wolf-furnaces, which remained until the beginning of the 19th century.
 Instead of using natural draught, air was pumped in by a trompe, resulting in better quality iron and an increased capacity.
 This pumping of air in with bellows is known as cold blast, and it increases the fuel efficiency of the bloomery and improves yield.
 They can also be built bigger than natural draught bloomeries.

 Oldest European blast furnaces

-The oldest known blast furnaces in the West were built in Durstel in Switzerland, the Märkische Sauerland in Germany, and at Lapphyttan in Sweden, where the complex was active between 1205 and 1300.
-At Noraskog in the Swedish parish of Järnboås, traces of even earlier blast furnaces have been found, possibly from around 1100.
+The oldest known blast furnaces in the Europe were built at Durstel in Switzerland, the Märkische Sauerland in Germany, and at Lapphyttan in Sweden in the 12th and 13th centuries.
+At Noraskog, in the Swedish parish of Järnboås, traces of even earlier blast furnaces have been found possibly from around 1100.
 These early blast furnaces, like the Chinese examples, were very inefficient compared to those used today.
-The iron from the Lapphyttan complex was used to produce balls of wrought iron known as osmonds, and these were traded internationally – a possible reference occurs in a treaty with Novgorod from 1203 and several certain references in accounts of English customs from the 1250s and 1320s.
-Other furnaces of the 13th to 15th centuries have been identified in Westphalia.
+The iron from the Lapphyttan complex was used to produce balls of wrought iron known as osmonds which were traded internationally; a possible reference of such occurs in a treaty with Novgorod from 1203 and confirmed references of such trade exist in English customs accounts from the 1250s and 1320s.

-The technology required for blast furnaces may have either been transferred from China, or may have been an indigenous innovation.
-Al-Qazvini in the 13th century and other travellers subsequently noted an iron industry in the Alburz Mountains to the south of the Caspian Sea.
-This is close to the silk route, so that the use of technology derived from China is conceivable.
-Much later descriptions record blast furnaces about three metres high.
-As the Varangian Rus' people from Scandinavia traded with the Caspian (using their Volga trade route), it is possible that the technology reached Sweden by this means.
-The Vikings are known to have used double bellows, which greatly increases the volumetric flow of the blast.

-The Caspian region may also have been the source for the design of the furnace at Ferriere, described by Filarete, involving a water-powered bellows at Semogo in Valdidentro in northern Italy in 1226.
-In a two-stage process the molten iron was tapped twice a day into water, thereby granulating it.
+Whether the European blast furnaces developed independently or ultimately derived from earlier Chinese technology remains uncertain.
+Both possibilities have been proposed, but direct evidence demonstrating transmission across Eurasia is lacking.